Justice of the Peace

 suggestions.
 It's wonderful to be able to recommend a place for that special memory.
 Click here for a

-list of just some of the public places where I've officiated!
+list of just a few of the many public places in New Hampshire where I've officiated!

 Is a rehearsal necessary?